Updated on January 12, 2022

 Braking the Transmission

 It is estimated that the one day ‘Janata Curfew’ on March 22, 2020 was a major step in breaking the transmission of corona virus.
-A clear picture of future lockdown, the day saw the streets across India’s cities as deserted since the citizens stayed indoors heeding Modi’s call for a 14-hour voluntary curfew.
-It has been rated a very successful part of the administration’s effort to curb the spread of the virus across the nation.
+The day saw the streets across India’s cities as deserted since the citizens stayed indoors heeding Modi’s call for a 14-hour voluntary curfew.
+It was rated a very successful part of the administration’s effort to curb the spread of the virus across the nation.

 Further Spread to Stop Effectively